 Setup Relying Party Trust

-At first you need to setup ADFS connection with UseResponse environment.
-Start Adding Replying Party Trust Wizard from ADFS Management and follow below instructions:
+At first, you need to set up an ADFS connection with the UseResponse environment.
+Start Adding Relying Party Trust Wizard from ADFS Management and follow below instructions:

 - Data Source - select "Enter Data About the Party Manually";

 - Specify Display Name - add any name as identification of the party trust.
 For example, UseResponse Connection;

 - Choose Profile - select AD FS profile;

 - Configure Certificate - leave options by default;

 - Configure URL - check "Enable Support for the SAML 2.0 WebSSO protocol".
 The service URL will be https://subdomain.useresponse.com/saml/metadata, replacing subdomain with your UseResponse subdomain or the whole domain that you have;